 According to Jeffrey Raymond, Chief of Baltimore City’s Communications and Community Affairs Division, only one-third of Baltimore City’s congregations have applied for this special fee reduction.
 Because Baltimore City can’t determine which buildings on a congregation’s property are for worship or K-12 education, it is contingent upon congregations to provide this data by applying for the reduction.

-Also, carefully read the Baltimore Stormwater Fee Reduction Guide to identify if your congregation's property may be eligible for other credits including treatment, participation, vacant lot or small development.
+Also, download and carefully read the Non-Single Family Property Maryland Stormwater Guidance Document to identify if your congregation's property may be eligible for other credits including treatment, participation, vacant lot or small development.

 How can our congregation reduce stormwater pollution?